Didi (song): Covers

 The song was covered in Turkish by Tarkan for his debut album Yine Sensiz (1992) under the title "Kimdi".

 It was also covered in Persian by Andy as "Laili" for his similarly titled album Laili, and in Greek as Giorgos Alkaios's debut single "Ti Ti".
 In 1993 it was also covered in Spanish by Antonio Carbonell.

 In the 1990s, it was also covered in Albanian as "Ti më bën xheloz" by the Band Ilirët.

 There was also an Urdu version of the song, "Babia" (1993), by Sajjad Ali.

 In India, versions of the song became popular through plagiarized versions in local Indian languages.
 A popular version was the Hindi song "Ladki Ladki" in the Bollywood movie Shreemaan Aashique (1993), arranged by Nadeem-Shravan.

-A Serbian copy was released by Dragana Mirkovic as "Baš tebe volim ja" in 1993.
+A Serbian copy was released by Dragana Mirković as "Baš tebe volim ja" in 1993.

 The title was also covered in Russian language by Tatiana Parez in September 2004, who released it as CD maxi.

 In 2007 the song was covered by a German girls band Milk & Honey, in an Arab and partial French translation.